Case Studies

 GREGORY RODENO

-A family member first noticed deterioration of handwriting in 2018.
+A family member noticed deterioration of handwriting in 2018.
 Old friends mentioned a “spacey look.”
-The first consult with a neurologist was in March 2019; Parkinson’s was mentioned as a possibility.
-Careful hydration and nutrition along with safe exercise (short walks, Rock Steady Boxing, tai chi, and Theracycle) kept Gregory healthy.
+The first neurologist, in March 2019, mentioned Parkinson’s as a possibility.
+Careful hydration and nutrition along with exercise (short walks, Rock Steady Boxing, tai chi, and Theracycle) kept Gregory healthy.
+In fall 2019, a second neurologist diagnosed “parkinsonism,” prescribed Sinemet, and suggested therapy for balance, walking speed, and voice.
+Orthostatic hypotension (dizzy spells and fainting) became pronounced.

-A second movement disorder specialist agreed with the probable MSA diagnosis.
-That physician reiterated the dangers of falling, choking, and stridor, and suggested a CPAP.
+Gregory consulted a movement disorder specialist, who raised multiple system atrophy (MSA) as a possibility.
+Balance and swallowing worsened.
+A second specialist agreed with the MSA diagnosis.
 The family accepted that Gregory likely had MSA and worked to understand the disease.
-Stair lifts and an accessible bathroom were added to the home to make it safer and more accessible.
+Stair lifts and an accessible bathroom were added to the home to make it safer.

 Gregory passed in March 2021.
 With his prior consent and the help of Brain Support Network, his brain was donated to the Mayo Clinic in Jacksonville, FL.
 Several months later, a letter confirmed the diagnosis of MSA, with mild Alzheimer type pathology, and some Lewy bodies consistent with incidental Lewy body disease.
-Mayo Clinic noted MSA with Alzheimer’s is very rare.
+Mayo noted MSA with Alzheimer’s is very rare.

 BOB THOMAS

-Bob Thomas was born in Pittsburgh PA October 1950.
+Bob was born in Pittsburgh PA October 1950.
 He received his undergrad degree from Penn State.
 Bob was a long distance runner who set many records through high school and college.
 When he moved to Washington DC to work as a lobbyist after graduating, he started playing rugby.
 He enjoyed watching rugby until he died at age 57.

 Bob’s first neurological problems were REM sleep issues.
 More than one bedside lamp was broken during his night time dream activities which included protecting his wife, Candy from oncoming traffic.
 Then problems with bladder control, urogenital issues and orthostatic hypotension became troublesome.
 He also was experiencing changes to his voice, which sounded very scratchy and hoarse.
 He got a diagnosis of Primary Autonomic Failure from this first neurologist in 2000.
-In 2002 he traveled to Vanderbilt University and was evaluated by Dr. Robertson who gave him the diagnosis of probable MSA.
+In 2002 he traveled to Vanderbilt University and was evaluated by Dr. David Robertson who gave him the diagnosis of probable MSA.

 Bob was determined to live his life as fully as possible through his illness.
 He kept working in the publishing business until 2 years before he died.
 He loved the business of developing community newspapers and kept in contact with his former colleagues after he retired.
 He always considered himself to be a very lucky man and was grateful for all the blessings and love that filled his life.
 His love of life and selfless attitude made him an easy patient to care for.
-Before he died Bob generously decided to donate his brain.
-His MSA diagnosis was confirmed at that time.

 JOEL THVEDT

 In 2012, Joel began to act out dreams: shouting and flailing his arms and legs while sleeping.
 In early 2013, he developed problems with balance and gait.
 He began to lose sensation in his feet and started to fall.
 He had difficulties with speech and handwriting.
-In 2014, Joel saw a series of neurologists in Pasadena, California, and in December an MRI showed brain shrinkage, including in the cerebellum.
+In 2014, Joel saw a series of neurologists in Pasadena, and in December an MRI showed brain shrinkage, including in the cerebellum.

 Joel was diagnosed with ataxia and REM sleep behavior disorder at the UCLA Neurology Clinic in January 2015, although the doctors suspected he may have MSA-C (multiple system atrophy – cerebellar type).
 That same year, Joel began weekly physical, occupational and speech therapy.